voxel-dot-at/sentis_tof_m100_pkg/README.md

 The sentis_tof_m100_ros_pkg works with ROS versions groovy and hydro.
 You can use catkin workspaces or the previous rosbuild to configure, compile and get ready ROS.

-The following ROS tutorial links describes how to get ros_hydro and catkin workspace.
+The following ROS tutorial links describe how to get ros_hydro and catkin workspace.

 In Ubuntu:
 Follow the ROS installation tutorial: